Notice (Oct 19/05): So ends my stay here on Blogger. This morning Google implemented an anti-spam 'feature' that forces me to answer a challenge phrase when I want to post to my own blog. No notice of the change, nothing. Worse is that it doesn't even work! I type the phrase, submit, "An error occur

 I feel as though I've made good progress over the summer, especially over the last month or so, resetting priorities, focusing on the important stuff.
 "Get life in order" isn't a task you check off your list, though.
 Its more of a long-term thing.

-Just finished uploading a handful of photos.
+Just finished uploading a

 CNN: Panic ensues in rush for cheap laptops: